 Before joining Purdue University, I worked for HP and was part of the team that developed the HP Copyjet product line in the late 1990s.
-At Purdue, I teach courses in the systems, measurements and control (SMAC) area and conduct research in the areas of mechatronics and dynamical systems and control.
+At Purdue, I teach courses in the systems, measurements and control (SMAC) area and conduct research in mechatronics and dynamical systems and control.

-In 1999 I help founded the Purdue FIRST Programs, which is a student organization that support and mentor local and Indiana K-12 students through the FIRST Robotics activities.
-To facilitate and sustain PFP’s community service, I offered a hands-on curriculum style course for PFP college mentors to develop their mentoring, project and event management, and leadership skills.
+In 1999, working with a team of Purdue students and a West Lafayette High School teacher, we founded the Purdue FIRST Programs, which is a student organization that supports and mentors local and Indiana K-12 students through the FIRST Robotics activities.
+To facilitate and sustain PFP’s community service, I offered a hands-on experiential style course for PFP college mentors to develop their mentoring, project and event management, and leadership skills.

-I served in the Executive Committee of the ASME Dynamic Systems and Control Division and was the Chair of the division from 2013-14.
+I served on the Executive Committee of the ASME Dynamic Systems and Control Division and was the Chair of the division from June 2013 to June 2014.
 I also served as the Editor for the Journal of Imaging Science and Technology from 2012 to June 2014.
-Currently, I am the Editor-in-Chief Elect for the IEEE/ASME Transactions on Mechatronics.
+Currently, I am the Editor-in-Chief for the IEEE/ASME Transactions on Mechatronics.
 I am a Fellow of ASME and a Fellow of the Society for Imaging Science and Technology.

 |PhD (1994)||University of California at Berkeley|